Azure/azure-event-hubs/java/spark-eventhubs/readme.md

 ## Fault Tolerance
 #### Checkpointing<a name="checkpoint"></a>
-When using the EventHubs+Spark adapter, data from Spark and the EventHubs+Spark adapater is checkpointed to ensure the system is fault tolerant.
-The directory for each checkpointing mechanism is set spearately.
+When using the EventHubs+Spark adapter, data from Spark and the EventHubs+Spark adapter is checkpointed to ensure the system is fault tolerant.
+The directory for each checkpointing mechanism is set separately.
 For Spark Streaming, you set the checkpoint directory like so:

 ```scala
 ssc.checkpoint("checkpoint_dir")
 ```

 Where *ssc* is your StreamingContext.
 For checkpointing data from EventHubs+Spark adapter, you set the directory in the  [eventHubParams](#ehparams).

 #### At Most Once Semantics
 By default, the EventHubs+Spark adapter will deliver *at most once* semantics.
 Spark's write ahead log (aka journaling) mechanism isn't used, so if a failure occurs, then the event data that has been received by the spark adapter but not yet processed will be lost.
 More specifically, when the node recovers, the EventHubs+Spark adapter will start consuming events based on the last offset that was checkpointed.
 In the *at most once case*, offsets are checkpointed before events are processed in Spark.